CIS-SoftwareDesign-S21/matrix-02-anthony-mario-josh-steven/README.md

 What kind of testing did you plan to use for this project?
 Did you consider measuring speed, memory consumption and validity of results for matrix multiplication.
 Did you consider that the code provided by the professor could have flaws?

+Testing was mostly using the compare matrix methods in first check that our matrices were multiplying correctly.
+This was done using the read matrix from file method and a third file, I would use a small matrix which I had the answer to and compared if the values matched.
+I did consider that the code had flaws which led me to questioning the template provided by the mxv_omp_mpi file since it seemed as if certain things were not allocated correctly.

 Did you need to write code or use tools to generate random matrix of specific sizes?
 Did you put this in your plan?

 Did you put in your plan the work needed to generate tables or graphs?
 Did you automate this work?

 What proportion of the tasks (and time) in your plan is about writing variations on the matrix multiplication algorithm and what proportion is about testing and reporting activities?

 Include all tables, graphs and explanations needed to understand your work in the README.md file.
 No new or supplemental information should need to be communicated during the demo to grade your work.